ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 $$
 \begin{aligned}
-    H_A &:\qquad \text{Apples have \textbf{more} Vitamin C compared to other fruits.} \\ %  \label{hyp:worldA} \\
+    H_A &:\qquad \text{Apples have \textbf{more} Vitamin C compared to \textbf{other fruits}.} \\ %  \label{hyp:worldA} \\
-    H_0 &:\qquad \text{Apples have the \textbf{same amount or less} Vitamin C compared to other fruits.} \\ % \label{hyp:world0} \\
+    H_0 &:\qquad \text{Apples have the \textbf{same amount or less} Vitamin C compared to \textbf{other fruits}.} \\ % \label{hyp:world0} \\
     & & \\ % \nonumber\\
     H_A &:\qquad \text{The path through attention heads 1.5 and 2.4 is \textbf{more important}} \\ % \nonumber\\
-        & \quad\qquad \text{for induction compared to any other path.} \\ % \label{hyp:mlA} \\
+        & \quad\qquad \text{for induction compared to \textbf{any other path}.} \\ % \label{hyp:mlA} \\
     H_0 &:\qquad \text{The path through attention heads 1.5 and 2.4 is \textbf{equally or less important}} \\ % \nonumber\\
-        & \quad\qquad \text{for induction compared to any other path.} % \label{hyp:mlo}
+        & \quad\qquad \text{for induction compared to \textbf{any other path}.} % \label{hyp:mlo}
 \end{aligned}
 $$

 Concretely we are now determining if our hypothesis is more likely compared to another.
-Importantly, these hypotheses represent \textit{the entire set of possible outcomes}.
-If we had a measure, there would be no ambiguity of which hypothesis it supports.
-Mose classical hypothesis testing gives us this for free by requiring that nulls and alternatives explicitly define _regions of the outcome or measure space_ which correspond to those hypotheses, and even describe testing frameworks that ensure the entire space of outcomes is formed by the disjoint union of the two.
+In these cases, these hypotheses represent _the entire set of possible outcomes_.
+If we had a measure, there wouldn't be an outcome that describes some different hypothesis not written here.
+Classical hypothesis testing gives us this for free by requiring that nulls and alternatives explicitly define _regions of the outcome or measure space_ which correspond to those hypotheses, and even describe testing frameworks that ensure the entire space of outcomes is formed by the disjoint union of the two.

 From a probabilistic or Bayesian perspective, we're comparing the likelihood of observing these phenomena among possible "worlds."
-Bayes factors and credible intervals can be used in place of $p$-values and confidence intervals.
+Bayes factors and credible intervals can be used in place of $p$-values and confidence intervals: we don't have to go all the way to those scary frequentist $p$-values if we don't want to.

 Unique for the case of machine learning models is that the entire "world" is explicitly defined, and we can actually compute population-level statistics, i.e., all possible activations, for all possible inputs.
-Obviously
-computational complexity
-may limit or restrict
-full testing in practice,
-and as such using such hypothesis testing frameworks allow us to fall back on sample-based statistical testing.
+Obviously computational complexity may limit or restrict full testing in practice, but using such hypothesis testing frameworks allow us to fall back on sample-based statistical testing.
-%What does this look like in interpretability?

 ### Practical Testing

-How do we test a hypothesis?
+How do we _test_ a hypothesis?
 In the real world case,
 we cannot know for certain
 that all apples have more Vitamin C